Wednesday, October 16th

 RedLine Contemporary Art Center

-Once a survivor of domestic violence escapes, they experience homelessness, and children who grow up in homes of violence will oftentimes carry that trauma with them throughout the rest of their lives.
+Once a survivor of domestic violence escapes, they likely experience homelessness, and children who grow up in homes of violence often carry that trauma with them throughout the rest of their lives.
 These situations have devastating effects on individuals and families in our community.

 Family Tree works alongside people affected by child abuse, domestic violence and homelessness throughout their journey to safety and economic independence, providing emergency residential services, case management and advocacy, therapeutic services, outreach support, housing search and placement, education and employment support, among many other services.
 By leveraging a deeper, broader and more holistic array of life-changing services and programs, Family Tree empowers individuals and families to discover their own strengths to create lasting, positive change.

 of youth who engaged with Family Tree Community Family Resource Team last year were diverted from further child welfare system involvement